Erzberg Rodeo: History

 For the economically weak region, the Erzberg Rodeo is a growing source of income and is supported not only by the local politics but also the Austrian state of Styria.

 Karl Katoch is the organizer of this international event and is also considered as its founder.

 2015: The 2015 hare scramble took an interesting turn with the addition of several new difficult areas of the course.
 A section known as Carl's Dinner was revamped to be longer and more difficult, as well as the addition of a new impassable section, known simply as Downtown.
 A section where riders were forced down into a ravine and were forced to climb a very steep muddy hill.
 First to arrive was Graham Jarvis after passing Walker shortly before due to a blown radiator on Walkers bike.
 Second to arrive to the new Downtown section was Alfredo Gomez who had also passed Walker for the same reason.
 After a while Walker was able to let his bike cool down and ascend a hill he was previously stuck on, to which he then met Jarvis and Gomez at Downtown and was shortly followed by Andreas Lettenbichler.
-After getting stuck as well, the four riders and friends banded together to ensure they all made it up the hill, each one helping the others pull their bike up in an act that can only be described as true respect as competitors and friendship.
+After getting stuck as well, the four riders and friends banded together to ensure they all made it up the hill, each one helping the others pull their bikes up.
 When all four reached the top, they had very little time to finish, roughly 20 minutes, as the friends made their way coasting in celebration to the finish where they all took the podium with quick succession.